 IPC-1752A WAM 1, 2 & 3 is the materials declaration standard for companies in the supply chain to share information on materials in products.
 The standard is supported by an XML schema and a data model.
 This standard is available in the IPC Online Store at //shop.ipc.org/IPC-1752A-WAM1-2-3-English-D

 The lists of substances, i.e. RoHS substance restrictions, REACH SVHC list, RoHS Exemptions, etc., are in informative appendices in order to improve the ease of updating the dynamic lists.
-These lists (in both XML and PDF format) can be found on the 2-18b Committee page under "Other Documents."
-The lists are updated twice a year following publication of an updated REACH SVHC Candidate List by ECHA.
+These lists are in XML and PDF format and lists are updated twice a year following publication of an updated REACH SVHC Candidate List by ECHA.

 Where is the PDF form?

 IPC-1752A WAM 1, 2 & 3 relies on third party solution providers to develop tools compatible with the standard.
 The Adobe PDF form is out of date and no longer supported by IPC.
 Starting in 2014, IPC introduced an annual review process to determine a list of verified solution providers for the standard.
 Companies who receive this accolade have submitted sample files that have been verified to the current 1752A WAM 1, 2 & 3 requirements.